Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: and Non-Leptonic and Semi-Leptonic Decays

 To our delight the Rome team consisting of Marco Ciuchini, Enrico Franco, Guido Martinelli and Laura Reina agreed with our results on the anomalous dimension matrices in both NDR and HV schemes but to our surprise they did not present any details of their calculations of these matrices.
 Instead they presented their analysis of $\epe$ including NLO QCD and QED corrections.
-Thus although the Munich team has published as the first group all ingredients of a NLO analysis of $\Delta F=1$ processes: two-loop anomalous dimensions and the Wilson coefficients at $\mu=M_W$, the Rome group was the first to present a NLO analysis of $\epe$ that included both QCD and electroweak penguin contributions.
+Thus, although the Munich team has published as the first group all ingredients of a NLO analysis of $\Delta F=1$ processes: two-loop anomalous dimensions and the Wilson coefficients at $\mu=M_W$, the Rome group was the first to present a NLO analysis of $\epe$ that included both QCD and electroweak penguin contributions.

 Our NLO analysis of $\epe$ appeared in March 1993 in a very long paper (112 pages) that fortunately was accepted in this form in Nucl.~Phys.~B. \cite{Buras:1993dy}.
 We have presented there very explicit formulae for the Wilson coefficients of all operators and studied also the $\mu$ dependence of the hadronic $B_i$ parameters.
 Moreover, we have proposed a method for extracting some of these parameters from the CP-conserving amplitudes.
 In this manner we could incorporate the $\Delta I=1/2$ rule into the analysis of $\epe$.
-The results of this analysis have been used by us in the 1990's to gradually develop an approximate but rather accurate formula for $\epe$ that depends on three parameters $R_6$, $R_8$ and $\Omega_{IB}$ with the first two representing the relevant matrix element of $Q_6$ and $Q_8$ operators and the last one summarizing isospin breaking corrections \cite{Buras:1993bi,Buras:1996dq}.
-The last update of this formula can be found in \cite{Buras:2003zz}.
+The results of this analysis have been used by us in the 1990s to gradually develop an approximate but rather accurate formula for $\epe$ that depends on three parameters $\bsi$, $\bei$ and $\Omega_{\rm eff}$ with the first two representing the relevant matrix element of $Q_6$ and $Q_8$ operators and the last one summarizing isospin breaking corrections \cite{Buras:1993bi,Buras:1996dq,Buras:2003zz,Buras:2014sba}.
+The last update of this formula can be found in \cite{Aebischer:2020jto} that includes most recent evaluation of isospin breaking corrections \cite{Buras:2020pjp}.

 As the formulae presented by the Rome group were not as explicit as ours, an analytic comparison between their final results and ours was not possible but numerically the agreement was within a few percent.